Brad Raffensperger: Johns Creek City Council

 Raffensperger is a lifelong Republican.
 He served on the Post 2 seat of the Johns Creek City Council from January 1, 2012 to November 19, 2014.
 He replaced Dan McCabe on the City Council.
 He resigned in November 2014 to run for the special election to represent the 50th district in the Georgia House, and was succeeded by Chris Coughlin.

 Georgia House of Representatives

-Raffensperger subsequently won his bid to the Georgia House in 2015, succeeding Lynne Riley.
+Raffensperger subsequently won his bid to the Georgia House in 2015, succeeding Lynne Riley in District 50.
 In the state House, Raffensperger sponsored legislation to bar county officials from personally profiting from tax liens.
 Previously, the Fulton County tax commissioner personally collected fees from tax liens and sales of tax liens to private collection companies, allowing him to amass $200,000 over a four-year period.
 The legislation ended this self-enrichment practice.
 Raffensperger also sponsored a measure to amend the Georgia state constitution to allow the re-creation of a county that previously existed but had later merged with another county; the measure would allow northern Fulton County to split off to form Milton County.